BeeKeeperAI/bk-dataset-encryption-utility/README.md

 ## Installation

-Before you can use this script, ensure you have Python installed on your system and make sure that you are executing the commands that follow in the folder that contains this script.
-And make sure that you have already created your Content Encryption Key (CEK).
+Before you can use this script, ensure you have Python installed, you already have an existing Content Encryption Key(CEK), and you are executing the commands in this README in the folder that contains this script.

 ### Environment Setup

-To keep your python dependencies local to this script, you may want to use python's virtual environment module.
+To keep your python dependencies local to this script, you should use python's virtual environment module.
 You can do this by running the following commands:

 ```bash
 python3 -m venv .venv